bcgsc/HLAminer/readme.md

 Thank you for your [![Stars](https://img.shields.io/github/stars/warrenlr/HLAminer.svg)](https://github.com/warrenlr/HLAminer/stargazers)

 ![Logo](https://github.com/warrenlr/hlaminer/blob/master/hlaminer-logo.png)
-# HLAminer

 ## HLAminer (c) 2011-present

 Derivation of HLA (Human Leukocyte Antigen) class I and II predictions from DNA/RNA sequencing datasets

-* This manual assumes that you have a working knowledge of unix, and some shell and perl scripting experience
+*This manual assumes that you have a working knowledge of Unix, and some shell and perl scripting experience

 ### CONTENTS